MarioLiebisch/Advent-of-Code-2021/README.md

 This repository includes my [Go](https://golang.org/) code for the [Advent of Code 2021](https://adventofcode.com/2021/about).

+Yes, for this year I decided to try something new and use Go.
+I'm a total Go noob and I'm most likely doing things more complicated than necessary.
+We'll see how it goes…

 *If you want to solve the puzzles yourself first, do so, **then** look for the solution to compare.* Do **not** cheat yourself out of a great time and learning experience by just copying code!

 **Please keep in mind most of this is hacked together.
 I don't claim it's perfect code or even in all cases 100% valid/defined/proper code or whatever.
 It's for fun and it got the job done in a short amount of time.** 😀